ivanp1994/telompy/README.md

 To control for this, we implement a few key filters elucidated in *Additional parameters for filtering*.

 Recapped, those are related to the maximum number of labels on reference/contig/molecule before/after the first/last **aligned** pair of molecule-contig-reference.
+Note the bolded part - if you have e.g. 3 extra labels on the contig that do not align to the reference, and have 15 extra labels on the molecule that do not align to the reference, but 3 of those actually align to the contig, we are still counting 15 extra labels.

 One problem that can also occur:

 **ADD IMAGE**

 In here, our first label is found good 3 million bases after the chromosome start.
 The first strech of the reference is unlabeled.
 We cannot reasonably call this a telomere - and to that extend we define the maximum distance between the first/last **aligned** label on the reference and the end of the chromosome it's on.
+So an additional parameter `dis_tol` is set.